×

 Is there a lot of diversity?
 Are people in France accepting of differences?

-"There are many nationalities here and I have not experienced ANY racial problems even with me being white and British, my daughter being brown and British/Jamaican and my partner being German," remarked one expat living in Strasbourg, France.
+"There are many nationalities here and I have not experienced ANY racial problems even with me being white and British, my daughter being brown and British/Jamaican and my partner being German," explained one expat living in Strasbourg, France.

 View More Answers